Vinyl vs Fiberglass WindowsComparing Popular Window Types in Seattle

 This heat resistance property means minimal expansion and contraction with temperature change, thus less stress on the sealants between your fiberglass window and home siding.

 In the greater Seattle area where rain is constant, Fiberglass Windows stand out by offering peak performance.
 They are more durable and less likely to warp overall.
-High quality Fiberglass Windows from Milgard can last a lifetime with little maintenance, and are backed by their lifetime product warranty.
+The best fiberglass windows are from Milgard and can last a lifetime with little maintenance.
+The best fiberglass windows are backed by their lifetime product warranty.

 What Are the Limitations of Fiberglass Windows?